The Oregon Trail &

 The Oregon Trail

 The Oregon Trail came first, in the spring of 2017.
-I had 3 weeks to write a complete game design document.
+I had 3 weeks to write a complete functional specification.
 As I was beginning to sink my teeth into the project, I was beyond delighted to discover the book You Have Died of Dysentery by the lead designer of the 1985 edition of the game, R. Philip Bouchard.
 It’s a really great book, if you’re interested in the design of educational games.
 The history of The Oregon Trail starts with the first edition of the game that was created for teletype and paper tape terminals in 1971!
 This book is mostly an anecdotal retelling of the design decisions the 1985 team made and why.
 I still had a lot of holes to fill in.

 At its core, The Oregon Trail is a text-based strategy game with graphics.
 Players always start a new game in a shop in Independence, Missouri.
 I had to start working on the game design document somewhere, so it made sense to begin with everything that happens every time a player starts a new game.
 That included the text the game should display, the choices players are given, how players make their selections, and what data needs to be stored in memory.